makenew/tasty-brunch/README.md

 Linting, deployment, and optimization is handled by [gulp].

-In a separate window, use gulp to watch for changes and lint HTML, JavaScript, and Sass files with
+In a separate window, use gulp to watch for changes, run tests, and lint HTML, JavaScript, and Sass files with

 ```
 $ npm run watch